chittaranjan0275/incubyte_task/README.md

         Output: 2

-7. (Optional) Allow the add method to handle new lines between numbers (instead of commas).
-       1.The following is ok:
+7. (Optional) Allow the add method to handle new lines between numbers (instead of commas) 1.The following is ok:

              Input: "1\n2,3"
              Output: 6

        2.The following is INVALID input so do not expect it: “1,\n” (no need to write a test for it)